A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Regular LB-spaces

 Regularity can be defined in the obvious way for arbitrary sequences $X_0\rightarrow X_1\rightarrow \cdots$ of Banach spaces that define an LB-space $X$.
 By Grothendieck's factorization theorem $X$ is then regular in the sense of Definition \ref{DFN-LBR} if and only if one, or equivalently, every defining sequence is regular.

-\begin{rmk} While it is straightforward to check that regularity inherits to closed subspaces furnished with the $\flat$-topology, regularity does in general not inherit to $\LB$-cokernels.
-Indeed, for any (regular or not) LB-space $X=\ind_{n\in\NN}X_n$ we have the standard resolution, see \cite[Equation (1) on p.~58]{Vogt92},
+\begin{rmk} While it is straightforward to check that regularity inherits to closed subspaces furnished with the $\flat$-topology, it in general does not inherit to $\LB$-cokernels.
+Indeed, for any (regular or not) LB-space $X=\ind_{n\in\NN}X_n$ we have the `standard resolution', see \cite[Equation (1) on p.~58]{Vogt92},

-with $d((a_n)_{n\in\NN})=(a_n-a_{n-1})_{n\in\NN}$, $a_{-1}=0$, and $\sigma((a_n)_{n\in\NN})=\sum_{n\in\NN}a_n$.
-The above is a kernel-cokernel pair in $\LB$ and the direct sums are regular LB-spaces w.r.t.\ the spectrum $X_0\rightarrow X_0\oplus X_1\rightarrow X_0\oplus X_1\oplus X_2\rightarrow\cdots$.
-In particular, every non-regular LB-space $X$ is the quotient of a regular one.\diam{} \end{rmk}
+with $d((x_n)_{n\in\NN})=(x_n-x_{n-1})_{n\in\NN}$, $x_{-1}=0$, and $\sigma((x_n)_{n\in\NN})=\sum_{n\in\NN}x_n$.
+The above is a kernel-cokernel pair in $\LB$ and the direct sums are regular LB-spaces w.r.t.\ the spectrum $X_0\hookrightarrow X_0\oplus X_1\hookrightarrow X_0\oplus X_1\oplus X_2\hookrightarrow\cdots$.
+In particular, every non-regular LB-space is the quotient of a regular one.\diam{} \end{rmk}

 It is well-known that regularity of LB-spaces is equivalent to so-called Mackey completeness (or local completeness), see e.g.~\cite[Lem 7.3.3]{BPC}: Let $E$ be a lcs and $B$ be a disk, i.e., a bounded and absolutely convex set.
 Then $E_B:=\spann B$ endowed with the Minkowski functional of $B$ is the so-called auxiliary normed space.
 We say that a sequence $(x_k)_{k\in\NN}\subseteq E$ is Mackey convergent, resp.\ Mackey Cauchy, if there exists a disk $B\subseteq E$ such that $(x_k)_{k\in\NN}\subseteq E_B$ is convergent, resp.\ Cauchy.
 The space $E$ is Mackey complete if every Mackey Cauchy sequence is Mackey convergent.
-If $E$ is not Mackey complete, we consider $E$ first as a subspace of its (usual) completion $\widehat{E}$ and form then the intersection of all Mackey complete subspaces of $\widehat{E}$ containing $E$, i.e., we put
+If $E$ is not Mackey complete, we consider $E$ first as a subspace of its (usual) completion $\widehat{E}$ and then form the intersection of all Mackey complete subspaces of $\widehat{E}$ containing $E$, i.e., we put

-The latter, endowed with the topology induced by $\hat{E}$, is then a Mackey complete space which we refer to as the \emph{Mackey completion}, or \emph{mackeyfication} of $E$, see \cite[Dfn 5.1.21]{BPC}.
-Given a linear and continuous map $f\colon E\rightarrow F$ between locally convex spaces, this map extends uniquely to a linear and continuous map $f^{\sharp}\colon E^{\sharp}\rightarrow F^{\sharp}$, see \cite[Prop 5.1.25]{BPC}.
+The latter, endowed with the topology induced by $\widehat{E}$, is then a Mackey complete space which we refer to as the \emph{Mackey completion}, or \emph{mackeyfication} of $E$, see \cite[Dfn 5.1.21]{BPC}.
+Given a linear and continuous map $f\colon E\rightarrow F$ between lcs, this map extends uniquely to a linear and continuous map $f^{\sharp}\colon E^{\sharp}\rightarrow F^{\sharp}$, see \cite[Prop 5.1.25]{BPC}.
 As it turns out, the mackeyfication of an LB-space is a regular LB-space, cf.~Doma\'nski \cite[p.~61]{Do98}, and we get the following.